unional/unpartial/README.md

 [![Visual Studio Code][vscode-image]][vscode-url]
 [![Wallaby.js][wallaby-image]][wallaby-url]

-Unpartial an interface.
+Unpartial an type.

-It is very common to define a config interface and `Partial<>` it in a function argument.
+It is very common to define a config type and `Partial<>` it in a function argument.
 When we received the arguement, we want to merge it with our default config before using it:

 ```ts